What being a Religious Education teacher covers:

-To teach religious education, you need a degree in religious studies or theology plus a Professional Graduate Diploma in Education (PGDE).
-Alternatively, you can study a degree that combines education with religious and philosophical studies.
+It’s a career choice that comes with a good starting salary and great opportunities for progression.
+To begin your journey, you need to have a degree in Religious Studies or Theology plus a Professional Graduate Diploma in Education (PGDE).
+Alternatively, you can study a degree that combines Education with Religious and Philosophical Studies.

 For the four-year combined degree and other undergraduate degree programmes you must have at least: